mirsella/bevy_simple_stat_bars/README.md

-# stat bars

-## this fork update this library to bevy 0.15, and support Visibility component
+### this fork update this library to bevy 0.16, and support bevy's Visibility component

 Simple library just for drawing stat bars above sprites to display their health